 WHAT’S YOUR MOST POPULAR MENU ITEM?

 The Brussel Sprout Caeser.
 Chef Rob came up with the opening truck menu for the most part, but the Caeser was a collaborative effort.
-I used a couple ideas from places I’ve worked and eaten at to frankenstein the dish, and then Chef Rob threw on a pepperconi picked egg as a tribute to something his mom used to do.
-We get a lot of comments in the vein of, “I hate brussel sprouts, but these are fucking awesome!”
+I used a couple of ideas from places I’ve worked and eaten at to Frankenstein the dish, and then Chef Rob threw on a peppercon pickled egg as a tribute to something his mom used to do.
+We get a lot of comments in the vein of, “I hate Brussel sprouts, but these are fucking awesome!”

 WHAT’S THE BIGGEST STRUGGLE YOU’VE FACED AS A (NEW) FOOD TRUCK?

 A lot of the normal challenges that new trucks face came easy to me since I had been doing street food for 6 years before I started BC.
 The hardest part was probably just figuring out what we can do vs. what customers wanted.
 Most of us come from a fine-dining background, so we really wanted to do some crazy stuff off the truck at the beginning.
 Turns out most people just wanted the burger, which is a great one, but we were really hoping the scrapple (pig face) grilled cheese would sell better!
 The other hurdle is explaining to some guests why the food cost are what they are.
 Most guests are cool and get it, but sometimes you get the “Why is your burger $10 when I can get one for $2 at Burger King?”.
 You definitely don’t do street food to get rich.
 The margins are paper-thin, and there are so many factors that you need to include in your price from commissary rentals to truck maintenance.

 DO YOU HAVE ANY ADVICE YOU WOULD OFFER OTHER ASPIRING FOOD TRUCKS?